 However, the MVIE method proposed by Xu et al. (2017) considered only the integrated evaluation of various scalar fields.
 Under certain circumstances, both scalar variables and vector variables (e.g., air temperature and vector wind fields) warrant evaluation together.
-Moreover, the vector field statistics employed in Xu et al., (2016; 2017) did not consider area
+Moreover, the statistical metrics employed in Xu et al., (2016; 2017) did not consider spatial

-- 45 weighting, which is a limitation especially for an evaluation of the global field.
-Although area weighting was considered in many previous statistical metrics, e.g., correlation coefficient and standard deviation, they were used to evaluate scalar fields rather than vector fields (e.g., Watterson, 1996; Boer and Lambert, 2001; Masson and Knutti, 2011).
-The consideration of area weighting in the definition of vector field statistics is one of the novelty of our study relative to previous studies (Taylor, 2001; Boer and Lambert, 2001; Gleckler et al., 2008; Xu et al., 2016; 2017).
-In addition, we also improve MVIE method to - 50 allow a mixed evaluation of scalar and vector fields.
-Furthermore, based on MIEI, a multivariable integrated skill score (MISS) for a climate model is proposed, which allows us to adjust the relative importance of different aspects of model performance.
+45 weight, which is a limitation especially for an evaluation of the global field.
+This paper aims to improve the MVIE method according to the following aspects: (1) We take spatial weighting into account in all the statistics involved in the VFE and MVIE.
+(2) The improved MVIE method allows a mixed evaluation of scalar and vector fields.
+(3) Furthermore, based on MIEI, a multivariable integrated skill score (MISS) for a climate model is proposed, which allows us to adjust the relative importance of different aspects of model performance.
 Finally, we develop a Multivariable Integrated Evaluation Tool (MVIETool version 1.0) to facilitate multimodel intercomparison.

-These efforts are expected to improve the accuracy and flexibility of the VFE and MVIE methods. - The paper is organized as follows.
-Section 2 defines statistical metrics that take area weighting into account.
+The paper is organized as follows.
+Section 2 defines statistical metrics that take spatial weighting into account.
 Section 3 introduces the improved MVIE method with a combination of scalar and vector fields, and interprets the performance metrics.
 Section 4 gives an overview of the MVIETool and describes the technical process of the MVIETool, including setting of the arguments in scripts.
 In Section 5, the applications of the tool are demonstrated by showing three examples with ten CMIP Phase 5 (CMIP5) models.
 Finally, a summary is given in Section 6.

-60 2 Statistical metrics
+2 Statistical metrics

 The MVIE method primarily consists of three statistical quantities - root-mean-square length (RMSL), vector similarity coefficient (VSC), and root-mean-square vector difference (RMSVD) - that measure model performance in simulating a vector field from various aspects (Xu et al., 2017).
 RMSL measures the magnitude of a vector field, VSC measures the similarity of two vector fields, and RMSVD measures the overall difference between two vector fields.
-MIEI was defined by

-- 65 using root-mean-square (rms) values of all variables and VSC, and is a concise metric to rank models in terms of their performance in simulating multiple fields.
+MIEI was defined by using root-mean-square (rms) values of all variables and VSC, and is a concise metric to rank models in terms of their performance in simulating multiple fields.
 However, the definition of these statistical quantities did not consider area weighting, which could to a certain extent misrepresent the relative contribution of different latitudes to the statistics.
-Here, we redefine these statistical quantities by taking area weighting into account. - Assume that there are M variables derived from model A and observation O. We need to normalize each modeled variable variable using the rms value of the corresponding observed variable.
+Here, we redefine these statistical quantities by taking area weighting into account.

+65 Assume that there are M variables derived from model A and observation O. We need to normalize each modeled variable by dividing the rms value of the corresponding observed variable.
 The normalized M variables are dimensionless and can be grouped into M-dimensional vector fields for model A and observation O: